Barbados

 Electronic Signature – Permitted.

-Re-domiciliation – A foreign entity can be re-domiciled as a Barbados IBC, and vice versa.
+Re-domiciliation – A foreign entity can be re-domiciled as a Barbados company, and vice versa.

 Compliance – Barbados companies must keep accounting records, which may be kept in or outside Barbados.
 Companies are required to submit financial statements and tax return annually.
-Financial statements are not available to the public.
+Financial statements of small companies are not available to the public.

 - Shareholders not disclosed